dallaskle/dallas-group-user-testing/PRD.md

 - FR-17: Admin users have full read/write access to all projects and features.
 - FR-18: Students only have edit permissions for their own projects, though they can test and comment on any project.
 - FR-19: Testers can only validate features and upload validation videos.

+### 5.7 Additional Functional Requirements

+- FR-20: The system shall automatically create testing tickets when features are marked ready for testing
+- FR-21: The system shall provide an AI-powered support bot for immediate response to support tickets
+- FR-22: The system shall track ticket metrics including resolution time and satisfaction
+- FR-23: The system shall enable ticket assignment and reassignment to appropriate testers
+- FR-24: The system shall maintain relationships between tickets, features, and validations

 ## 6. Non-Functional Requirements